blockchainsllc/in3-docs/docs/api-node-server.rst

 --watchInterval                          The number of seconds before a new event.
 --watchdogInterval                       Average time between sending requests to the same node.
 0 turns it off (default).

+in3-server-setup tool
+##########################

+The in3-server-setup tool can be found both [online](https://in3-setup.slock.it) and on [DockerHub](https://hub.docker.com/r/slockit/in3-server-setup).
+The DockerHub version can be used to avoid relying on our online service, a full source will be released soon.

+The tool can be used to generate the private key as well as the docker-compose file for use on the server.

+Note: The below guide is a basic example of how to setup and in3 node, no assurances are made as to the security of the setup.
+Please take measures to protect your private key and server.

+Setting up a server on AWS:
+    1. Create an account on AWS and create a new EC2 instance
+    2. Save the key and SSH into the machine with ```ssh -i "SSH_KEY.pem" user@IP```
+    3. Install docker and docker-compose on the EC2 instance
+    4. Use scp to transfer the docker-compose file and private key, ```scp -i "SSH_KEY" FILE  user@IP:.```
+    5. Run the Ethereum client, for example parity and allow it to sync
+    6. Once the client is synced, run the docker-compose file with ```docker-compose up```
+    7. Test the in3 node by making a request to the address
+    8. Consider using tools such as AWS Shield to protect your server from DOS attacks

 Registering Your Own Incubed Node
 ##########################